yashwant887/Raivi/README.md

 and then we encrypt the data using out fernet key and it encrypts the file
 # TO DECRYPT A FILE
- To Decrypt the file the process is reverse of encryption, We create a fernet object and pass our encryptd key to it, and we decrypt the data using the ferent object
+ To Decrypt the file the process is reverse of encryption, We create a fernet object and pass our encryptd key to it, and we decrypt the data using the ferent object.

  This prototype implements an element of cryptography in the communication between the PNC and field devices